Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Mutt Lynch Winery, Windsor

 • Kunde Family Winery (Kenwood): This dog-friendly winery periodically offers a four-hour dog hike for guests and their furry friends; the hike includes wine tasting and a wine-country lunch; a portion of the $90 per person fee is donated to Dogwood Animal Rescue Project and the Sonoma County Humane Society.
-Pre-registration is required and space is limited.
+Pre-registration is required, and space is limited.

 • Mutt Lynch Winery (Windsor): Dogs are honored guests at Mutt Lynch.
 Voted THE most dog-friendly winery by Bay Woof magazine, the winery regularly holds dog-themed events like Yappy Hours, a Canine Classic benefit hike/run, and its annual Dog Days of Summer open house.
-A portion of proceeds from every bottle sold is donated to local animal rescue organizations.
+A portion of the proceeds from every bottle sold is donated to local animal rescue organizations.

 • West Wines (Healdsburg): This pet-friendly small winery is run by a husband-and-wife team.
 Dogs can enjoy some water and shade outside by the outdoor seating area overlooking the vineyard.

-Off-Leash, Fenced Dog Areas
+Off-Leash, Fenced Dog Parks

 A dog enjoys the multitude of tennis balls at the dog park at the Villa Chanticleer, Healdsburg